aVeryStrangeLoop/ns201_psych/README.md

 Syntax: `python3 generate_plot.py <line_slope:float> <gaussian noise standard deviation:float> <path to output:string>`

 `generate_set.py`: Generates an entire set of data containing graphs generated with different values of slope and noise.
+It also generates a file called setdesc.csv containing information each of the images in the dataset folder.

 Syntax: `python3 generate_set.py`